Table of Contents

 Like the Eachine E013, the Q90C also comes with its own dedicated transmitter.
 Unfortunately, you don’t have the option to use different radios.
 Four pieces of AA batteries are required to power up the radio.

 No shoulder switches nor status screen.
 On the front panel, besides the two control sticks, you have 4 trimming switches and 6 control buttons.
 Each time you press one, the RC will vibrate.
-In addition, the transmitter will also warn you through vibration alerts regarding signal loss and low battery voltage (bellow 3.7v).
+In addition, the transmitter will also warn you through vibration alerts regarding signal loss and low battery voltage (below 3.7v).
 Handy feature!

 Motors of the Eachine Q90C can be armed by simultaneously moving the left stick to the lowest position and the right stick to the rightest position.